opensearch-project/OpenSearch/rest-api-spec/README.markdown

-# Elasticsearch REST API JSON specification
+# OpenSearch REST API JSON specification

-This repository contains a collection of JSON files which describe the [Elasticsearch](http://elastic.co) HTTP API.
+This repository contains a collection of JSON files which describe the [OpenSearch](https://github.com/opensearch-project/OpenSearch) HTTP API.

 Their purpose is to formalize and standardize the API, to facilitate development of libraries and integrations.